-- 5.38 The Authority is required to have regard to the statutory guidance on MRP issued by the Ministry of Housing, Communities and Local Government (MHCLG).
-MRP is a provision for the repayment of debt based on paying off the accumulated capital financing requirement through an annual charge to the revenue account.
-The statutory guidance requires that authorities make an MRP charge that is deemed to be prudent and to have their policy on MRP approved by the equivalent of Full Council in advance of each year. - 5.39 There is no requirement to charge MRP where the capital financing requirement (CFR) is nil or negative at the end of the preceding financial year.
-For this Authority, a nil MRP charge is made because the CFR is nil. - 5.40 There is no expectation currently that there will be any CFR generated in the next three years because, as outlined above, it is planned that any capital expenditure will be fully financed from reserves.
-Therefore it is anticipated that there will be no MRP charges required in the next three years. - 5.41 Nevertheless, the Authority is required to set out its policy on MRP.
+- 5.39 The Authority is required to have regard to the statutory guidance on MRP issued by the Ministry of Housing, Communities and Local Government (MHCLG) prior to being re-named as the Department for Levelling Up, Housing and Communities (DLUHC). - 5.40 MRP is a provision for the repayment of debt based on paying off the accumulated capital financing requirement through an annual charge to the revenue account.
+The statutory guidance requires that authorities make an MRP charge that is deemed to be prudent and to have their policy on MRP approved by the equivalent of Full Council in advance of each year. - 5.41 There is no requirement to charge MRP where the capital financing requirement (CFR) is nil or negative at the end of the preceding financial year.
+For this Authority, a nil MRP charge is made because the CFR is nil. - 5.42 There is no expectation currently that there will be any CFR generated in the next three years because, as outlined above, it is planned that any capital expenditure will be fully financed from reserves.
+Therefore it is anticipated that there will be no MRP charges required in the next three years. - 5.43 Nevertheless, the Authority is required to set out its policy on MRP.
 Therefore, should the capital plans of the Authority change and lead to a CFR, the policy for the MRP charge will be to apply the 'Asset Life Method Equal Instalments' set out as Option 3 in the MHCLG Statutory Guidance.
 Using this method, MRP is calculated based on the estimated useful life of the assets created.
 This provides for a reduction in the borrowing needs over approximately the useful life of the asset.